tyleryouk/00os-origin/00os/processes/00reaper/reaper-implement.md

 Suggestions:
 - Use one of the valid modes: plan, scaffold, full
 - Example: > reaper-implement --mode=scaffold
+- Use plan mode to preview changes without making them
+- Use scaffold mode to create file structures with partial implementation
+- Use full mode to implement complete functionality
 ```

 ### Missing Task File